Consumer medicine information

 If you are going to have surgery, tell the surgeon that you are taking this medicine.

+Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor will do blood tests and other tests from time to time to monitor your progress and check for side effects.
 If necessary, your doctor may decide to reduce your dose, temporarily interrupt your treatment or stop it altogether.

-• lung or breathing problems including shortness of breath or difficulty breathing, cough and/or fever, especially within the first week of taking ALUNBRIG
+• lung or breathing problems including shortness of breath or difficulty breathing, cough and/or fever, especially within the first week of taking Alunbrig

 • slow heart beat (bradycardia) – symptoms can include chest pain, dizziness, light headedness or fainting – or palpitations